Published by Carl Hedinger. Last Updated on October 22, 2023.

 - Elkin Creek Vineyard (Elkin) is a great winery for the whole family.
 Kids can dip in the creek and, on Sundays, the vineyard makes fresh dough for delicious wood-fired pizza!

 - Jones von Drehle (Thurmond): This estate winery produces wines exclusively from grapes that are harvested from their 30 acres of vines.
-Just like the others mentioned, the view from the tasting room is absolutely breathtaking and compliments the sips you’ll have.
+As the others mentioned, the tasting room view is breathtaking and compliments the sips you’ll have.

 - Piccione Vineyards (Ronda): Just next door to Raffaldini, you can also enjoy estate-grown grapes and award-winning Italian-style wines at Piccione Vineyards!
 Owned by the Sicilian Piccione family, visitors can enjoy sips of Sangiovese, Montepulciano, and their popular Chardonnay.